 Read on for more information about the supplements that we now stock and what they can do for your health and in particular your pelvic floor.

 Vitamin C (with citrus bioflavonoids)

-is one of life's most important nutrients, it is a powerful antioxidant and is one of the bodies best defences against excess free radicals caused by smoking, stress and pollution.
+Vitamin C is one of life's most important nutrients, it is a powerful antioxidant and is one of the bodies best defenses against excess free radicals caused by smoking, stress and pollution.
 Because the body cannot store vitamin C you need to get the recommended daily intake via your diet.